alexdelorenzo/aiopath/README.md

 ## Use case
 If you're writing asynchronous Python code and want to take advantage of `pathlib`'s conveniences, but don't want to mix blocking and [non-blocking I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O), then you can reach for `aiopath`.

-For example, if you're writing an asynchronous [web scraping](https://en.wikipedia.org/wiki/Web_scraping) script, you might want to make several concurrent requests to websites and write the content in the responses to secondary storage:
+For example, if you're writing an async [web scraping](https://en.wikipedia.org/wiki/Web_scraping) script, you might want to make several concurrent requests to websites and save the responses to persistent storage:
 ```python3
 from asyncio import run, gather